gridiron-zone/furya/docs/features/coinswap.md

 ### Liquidity Pool

 A system account for depositing mortgage tokens with no control over the private key.
-The account consists of three parts: GRID, Token, and liquidity securities (as a certificate for the market maker to hold liquidity and can be transferred).
-Each token (except GRID) has its own pool of liquidity to calculate the relative price of the two.
+The account consists of three parts: FURY, Token, and liquidity securities (as a certificate for the market maker to hold liquidity and can be transferred).
+Each token (except FURY) has its own pool of liquidity to calculate the relative price of the two.

 ### Liquidity